The Cleanest Race: Author

 Brian Reynolds Myers was born in the U.S. and was educated on the graduate level in Germany.
 He is an editor of The Atlantic magazine and the author of A Reader's Manifesto, as well as of Han Sorya and North Korea Literature (1994), which was the only book in English about North Korean literature until Tatiana Gabroussenko's literary history Soldiers on the Cultural Front (2010).
 Myers has studied North Korea for twenty years and is fluent in Korean.
 He holds an assistant professorship in international studies at Dongseo University in South Korea.

 For the book, Myers studied North Korean mass culture with reference to domestically published novels, films, and serials available at the Ministry of Unification in Seoul.
 Myers claims his analysis differs from that of conventional North Korea watchers, because he focuses on internal Korean-language propaganda, rather than on Korean Central News Agency (KCNA) external broadcasts and English-language reports from South Korea.

 Contents

 The Cleanest Race is divided into two sections: the first covers North Korean history through its propaganda, from Korea under Japanese rule to the 2009 imprisonment of American journalists by North Korea.
-The second section analyzes themes in the propaganda, including chapters such as "Mother Korea", Kim Il-sung, Kim Jong-il, perceptions of foreigners, and South Korea.
+The second section analyzes themes in the propaganda, including chapters such as "Mother Korea", Kim Il Sung, Kim Jong Il, perceptions of foreigners, and South Korea.

 Techniques of propaganda analysis by Myers include translation of poems, discussion of metaphors and monumental architecture, and description of racist tropes.
-The book also contains sixteen separate pages of color illustrations, including reprints of posters that ethnically caricature Japanese and Americans and which portray the late leaders Kim Il-sung and Kim Jong-il as paternal figures.
+The book also contains sixteen separate pages of color illustrations, including reprints of posters that ethnically caricature Japanese and White Americans and which portray the late leaders Kim Il Sung and Kim Jong Il as paternal figures.